We believe that people act, and speak, in ways that make sense to them.

 Dr Kenwyn James

-I am an accredited Civil & Commercial and Workplace Mediator and train new mediators as a faculty member for The Society of Mediators.
+I am an accredited Workplace and Civil & Commercial Mediator and train new mediators as a faculty member for The Society of Mediators.

 I am also a Consultant Anaesthetist in a large University Teaching Hospital and have worked in the NHS for over 20 years.
 During this time I have been Head of Department, Clinical Lead for Theatres and an Investigator for Professional Concerns and Misconduct.
 I have undertaken extensive work, and spoken regionally and nationally, on Patient Safety and have spent time as Medical School lead for Patient Safety and Fitness to Practice.